jimishol/cholidean-harmony-structure/README.md

 ### 🪟 Windows

-Before running the project on Windows, make sure you have a machine or VM with real GPU support, 3D acceleration, and OpenGL enabled.
+📌 **Note:** Before launching on Windows, we recommend reviewing the [Known Issues](#known-issues) section below.
+It covers important platform-specific limitation like the real-time output quirks.
+Also, make sure you have a machine or VM with real GPU support, 3D acceleration, and OpenGL enabled.

 1. **Prepare the Project Directory**
-   - Clone (if you want asset_pipeline and/or docs folders aimed for developers) or Download release zip (e.g. `cholidean-harmony-structure-0.1.2-alpha.zip`).
+   - Clone (if you want asset_pipeline and/or docs folders aimed for developers) or Download release zip (e.g. `cholidean-harmony-structure-1.0.0.zip`).
    - Unzip it anywhere you like, for example:
      C:\Users\<YourUsername>\